springcomp/azure-functions-university/lessons/dotnet8/logging/README.md

 > 📝 **Tip** - Please, make sure to name the file `appsettings.json` exactly.

-7. Open the `AzFuncUni.Logging.csproj` project file, locate the `<None Update="host.json">` XML start element somewhat towards the end of the file and add the following – mostly identical section for `appsettings.json` like so:
+7. Open the `AzFuncUni.Logging.csproj` project file, locate the `<None Update="host.json">` XML start element somewhat towards the end of the file, and add the following – mostly identical section for `appsettings.json` like so:

 ```xml
     <None Update="appsettings.json">